-Adverse sustainability indicator Metric Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period 11.
-Lack of pro- cesses and compliance mechanisms to monitor compli-ance with UN Global Com- pact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to moni- tor compliance with the UNGC prin- ciples or OECD Guidelines for Multi- national Enterprises or grievance/ complaints handling mechanisms to address violations of the UNGC prin- ciples or OECD Guidelines for Multi- national Enterprises 9.1% Calculation: PAI 11 reflects the share of investments in investee companies which lack processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines in relation to all investments managed by ACP.
-Data coverage: The reported PAI indi- cator is based on 36.5% of the assets managed by ACP for which data on processes and compliance mecha- nisms to monitor compliance with UN Global Compact principles and OECD Guidelines was available.
-Investments for which such data was not available were considered as not lacking pro- cesses and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guide- lines.
-GHG emission levels and reference to endangered species or protected areas with reference to the International Union for the Conservation of Nature IBAT database.
+Adverse sus stainability indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period reported by our target fund managers (GPs) for the indirect strategies due to low confidence in the data reliability. nuclear energy, hydroelectric power, agriculture, animal welfare and infrastructure.
+This also covers ground, water and air contamination, including GHG emission levels and reference to endangered species or protected areas with reference to the International Union for the Conservation of Nature IBAT database.
+Waste 9.
+Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 0.7 45.7 Calculation: PAI 9 reflects the sum of all hazardous waste and radioactive waste attributed to investments of ACP per million EUR invested.
+This is calculated by dividing the sum of all hazardous waste and radioactive waste (in tonnes) attributable to investments managed by ACP (calculated as set out for PAI 1 above) by the total value of all investments managed by ACP in million EUR.
+Data coverage: The reported PAI indicator is based on 31.2% (2022: 14.2%) of the assets managed by ACP for which emissions data was available.
+Where emissions data was not provided to ACP, no emissions were attributed to investments of ACP.
+It is to be noted that we removed the most extreme outlier of data reported by our target fund managers (GPs) for the indirect strategies due to low confidence in the data reliability.
 Social: human rights, clinical trials, animal testing, sex industry, betting and gambling.
 This also covers the resettlement or maltreatment of people and the loss of rights (land and water).
 Governance: defence, sanction related and fiscal or tax related.
 This covers ethical and business compliance.
 If any rating is 3 or higher (after mitigation measures) within the RRM, the investment opportunity is referred to the Allianz Group Risk and Allianz SE Global Sustainability offices where the potential investment is screened against the Allianz Standard for Reputational Risk Management.
 In such case, a potential investment is not pursued further until approval is given by the Allianz Group Risk and Allianz SE Global Sustainability offices.
 Furthermore, ACP has developed for its direct investments a proprietary ESG Questionnaire which is to be completed semi-annually by the portfolio companies which covers, among others, ESG topics, 16 PAI (14 mandatory plus 2 discretionary).
-Slow reporting of PAI is followed up regularly by the portfolio companies which covers are fast tracked with discussion between the portfolio manager and ESG departments on how to resolve them.
+Slow reporting of PAI is followed up regularly by the portfolio management team, with coverage improving over time.
+Concerns are fast tracked with discussion between the portfolio manager and ESG departments on how to resolve them.
 For potential investments, the investment team is required to provide as much information as possible relating to the status of the 16 PAI.
-With regard to indirect intrastructure and private equity teams investigate during the due diligence phase which PAI will be reported by the targeted fund or co-investment, and engage during
+With regard to indirect investments (fund-of-fund strategies), ACP indirect infrastructure and private equity teams investigate during the due diligence phase which PAI will be reported by the targeted fund or co-investment, and engage during the investment phase with the target fund managers to receive such information and as